 Sample preparation methods for cryo-EM:

-In collaboration with Andreas Engel and Murali Ghatkesar we are developing a novel method for single-cell nanobiopsy to selectively target subcellular structures for direct vitrification.
+In collaboration with Andreas Engel we are developing a novel cryo-EM sample preparation method to selectively target subcellular structures for direct vitrification.
+Together with Jacob Hoogenboom we are working on an integrated system for correlative light and electron microscopy to aid targeting and preparation of cryo-lamellae for cellular tomography.

 Density interpretation and model building:

-We develop methods to facilitate interpretation of cryo-EM density maps and improve the improve of accuracy models derived from them.
+We develop methods to facilitate interpretation of cryo-EM density maps and improve the accuracy of models derived from them.
 We have introduced the concept of local sharpening to optimize contrast in maps with local resolution variation and adaptive restraint weigthing for atomic model refinement against a single map target.
+Our efforts in improving density interpretation methods are continued as part of the CCP-EM project.

-Microdiffraction: We have developed protocols to utilize the spontaneous protein crystallization in yeast peroxisomes as a source of nanocrystals for in cellulo diffraction using XFELs and electron microdiffraction (microED) and demonstrated that collection of diffraction data in these cases is possible from intact cells.
+Microdiffraction: We have developed protocols to utilize the spontaneous protein crystallization in yeast peroxisomes as a source of nanocrystals for in cellulo diffraction using XFELs and electron diffraction (infamously termed “microED”) and demonstrated that collection of diffraction data is possible from protein crystals in live cells.
+We now focus on the development of smarter data acquisition strategies for beam-sensitive (biological) materials.
+Stef Smeets is developing tools for automated collection of electron diffraction data.

 Kavli Institute for Nanoscience Delft